From Győr to Madrid

 A Biographical Sketch of Father Stanley Jaki

-Presentation given at the Congreso Internacional “La relación ciencia-fe a la luz del pensamiento del P. Stanley L. Jaki” - Universidad Anáhuac - Mexico City -18-20 March 2015 and at the “Stanley Jaki Foundation International Conference” - Seton Hall University – Orange, NJ - 14-15 April 2015.
+Text of the lecture delivered at the Congreso Internacional “La relación ciencia-fe a la luz del pensamiento del P. Stanley L. Jaki” - Universidad Anáhuac - Mexico City - 18-20 March 2015 - with the Patronage of the Pontifical Council for Culture, and at the “Stanley Jaki Foundation International Conference” - Seton Hall University – Orange, NJ - 14-15 April 2015.

 Father Jaki took part in sport as a young man.
 He was engaged in rowing.
 We also know that he starred in a dramatic society and that he was a Boy Scout.
 In the scouting organization he reached the title of Eagle Scout, the highest rank attainable by scouts who both show their understanding of the spirit of Scouting and succeed in a remarkable series of practical tests.
 Only about 1 in 40 scouts becomes an Eagle Scout.